guy-davidi/DPDK-P4-Switch/README.md

 - pipeline PIPELINE0 commit: Commits the changes to the pipeline.

 - pipeline PIPELINE0 table ipv4_host show: Displays the contents of the IP address to MAC address mapping table.

+Note that In DPDK, a queue is a data structure that holds packets for processing.
+Each queue has a finite capacity, which determines how many packets it can hold at any given time.
+There are several types of queues in DPDK, such as the receive queue (RX queue) and transmit queue (TX queue), which are used to receive and send packets, respectively.

+A mempool (short for memory pool) is a pre-allocated block of memory that is used to store packet buffers.
+When a packet arrives on a network interface, a buffer from the mempool is assigned to the packet, and the packet is stored in that buffer.
+Similarly, when a packet is sent out on a network interface, the buffer used to store the packet is returned to the mempool for reuse.

+So while a queue is used to hold packets, a mempool is used to hold the buffers that packets are stored in.
+The queue provides a means of ordering packets for processing, while the mempool provides a pool of buffers for storing packets.
+In other words, queues and mempools work together to manage the movement of packets through the system.

 ## Showing the stats of the pipeline - output
 ```
 Input ports: